owaaquino/todolist-react/README.md

     export default TodoList;
 ```
-## 4. Adding our Update functionality.
+## 4. Add our Update functionality.

-In ToDoList.js, we added a function handlechange for changes in our to do item inputbox.
+In ToDoList.js, we add a function "handlechange" for every update in our to-do item inputbox.

 ```javascript
     import React from "react";